 There’s a growing demand for proven, targeted skincare formulas, as people become more concerned with improving what they already have.
 “Even though people are still buying make-up, they want to buy into wellness and the associated lifestyle,” says beauty journalist Daniela Morosini.
 “They want to buy a skincare product or a green juice that's going to give them the effects of looking well.”
 Skincare is a key revenue driver in the beauty industry – global sales exceeded $111 billion in 2014, with sales expected to exceed $131 billion in 2019.

 And these formulas insinuate high quality; something the brand is keen to align itself with.
 “Quality today means being authentic, being different, being functional, being beautiful and being sensibly priced, even to the wealthy,” says copy from DECIEM.
-The products are high quality, and will typically set you back a lot less then items from other premium brands.
+The products are high quality, and will typically set you back a lot less than items from other premium brands.
 And because people want better quality products, it stands to reason they’ll want more scientific formulas.
 DECIEM’s formulas are high-tech and involve a lot of research – and they’re not shy about it.
 Each brand's packaging screams science and looks like it was created in a lab.

 People aren’t looking for a cure; ageing is not a disease.
 Ageing is a process we all have to go through, and we all want to go through it looking and feeling the best we canTracey McAlpine, founder of beauty website fightingfifty